The Best Banana Bread Recipe

 Storage Tips

 To serve.
 Remove from the freezer and allow to thaw.
-You can also remove it from the freezer and reheat in the toaster for a few minutes for toasted slices.
+You can also remove it from the freezer and reheat it in the toaster for a few minutes for toasted slices.

 Recipe Variations